 Astrazeneca (AZN) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the pharmaceutical had lost 1.5% in the past month.
-In that same time, the Medical sector lost 1.66%, while the S&P 500 lost 3.29%.
+Prior to today's trading, shares of the pharmaceutical had lost 1.07% over the past month.
+This has was narrower than the Medical sector's loss of 2.02% and the S&P 500's loss of 4.08% in that time.

-AZN will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect AZN to post earnings of $0.53 per share.
-This would mark year-over-year growth of 6%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.66 billion, up 3.92% from the year-ago period.
+Investors will be hoping for strength from AZN as it approaches its next earnings release.
+On that day, AZN is projected to report earnings of $0.53 per share, which would represent year-over-year growth of 6%.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.66 billion, up 3.92% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.03 per share and revenue of $26.26 billion.
-These totals would mark changes of +16% and +7.69%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.03 per share and revenue of $26.26 billion, which would represent changes of +16% and +7.69%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for AZN.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for AZN.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 AZN is currently a Zacks Rank #3 (Hold).

-In terms of valuation, AZN is currently trading at a Forward P/E ratio of 27.57.
-This represents a premium compared to its industry's average Forward P/E of 14.63.
+In terms of valuation, AZN is currently trading at a Forward P/E ratio of 27.37.
+Its industry sports an average Forward P/E of 14.57, so we one might conclude that AZN is trading at a premium comparatively.

-It is also worth noting that AZN currently has a PEG ratio of 1.64.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Large Cap Pharmaceuticals industry currently had an average PEG ratio of 2.03 as of yesterday's close.
+Investors should also note that AZN has a PEG ratio of 1.63 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Large Cap Pharmaceuticals was holding an average PEG ratio of 2.02 at yesterday's closing price.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 168, putting it in the bottom 34% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.

 Click to get this free report